-- Official transcripts from each collegiate institution attended directly mailed to the School of Graduate Studies Office, P.O.
-Box 998, Normal, AL, 35762. - 3.
-Official test scores of the Graduate Record Examination (GRE) are required for many programs.
-The Graduate Management Admission Test (GMAT) is required for the MBA (University Code: 1003).
-Test scores over five years old or results brought by the applicant to the Office of Graduate Studies are not accepted. - 4.
-Two letters of recommendation on official Alabama Agricultural & Mechanical University "Graduate Admission Reference" forms.
+- 1. Completed "official" Alabama Agricultural & Mechanical University Application for Admission to Graduate Studies and a non-refundable application fee. - 2.
+Official transcripts from each collegiate institution attended sent directly to the School of Graduate Studies from the collegiate institution. - 3.
+Official test scores of the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT) is required for many programs.

+- 4. Two letters of recommendation on official Alabama Agricultural & Mechanical University "Graduate Admission Reference" forms.
 These recommendations should speak to the applicant's potential for successful completion of the graduate program to which he/she is applying (usually, letters of recommendation are from the applicant's former professors).
-Additional recommendations may come from employers or supervisors who are familiar with the applicant's work experience. - 5.
-Details on any professional work experience. - 6.
-Applicants must demonstrate adequate academic preparation in their proposed area of study.
-Those with deficiencies in academic preparation may be required to take additional coursework to strengthen their backgrounds. - 7.
+Additional recommendations may come from employers or supervisors who are familiar with the applicant's work experience. - Submission of a resume or vita is required for many graduate programs. - 6.
+Submission of a letter of intent is required for many graduate programs. - 7.
 Other requirements specified by the particular degree program to which the applicant is applying.